tdworowy/kindle_highlights/md/Echopraxia_(Firefall)_(Watts_Peter).md

       “Oh they figured that out couple days ago,” Sengupta told him.
 “Really?”

+      “Oh that’s rich you think God’s a thing God’s not a thing.”

       “God’s a process.”

       Computation, after all, implied a problem not yet solved, insights not yet achieved.